 A teaching syllabus, often referred to as the “class” or “course” syllabus, is not the same as the MCS.
 Individual faculty members develop a teaching syllabus to provide students with greater specificity about how a given course section will be conducted in order to accomplish the intended goals and learning objectives.
 The course syllabus must reflect the same course objectives and general content as the MCS.
 However, a faculty member may alter the sequence of topics, select appropriate instructional materials, use a variety of instructional methods, and design evaluation measures.
 The course syllabus for a UP (University Program) course should list the UP subgroup and indicate how the content meets the specific student learning outcomes of that UP subgroup.
 WI and QR sections of courses must also include the required student learning outcomes to meet those standards.
 Some departments use one course syllabus for multiple sections of the same course.

-on the Center for Excellence in Teaching and Learning website for additional guidance.
+on the Office of Curriculum and Instructional Support website for additional guidance.

 The following paragraphs provide resources that you should include in your syllabus.